 We often hear people say “I could never be vegan or give up X animal product”, which may be true, but doesn’t every journey begin with a small step?
 So much of our personal identity is wrapped up in the foods we eat and confronting our habits, culture and personal history can be a daunting task.
 Eating is not binary; you don’t have to commit to an unrealistic shift in your lifestyle tomorrow, but you can begin to try something new and enact change.
 It’s okay to admit that it may be difficult, and you may not be perfect (who is?).
 You can start by orienting yourself towards action and finding the low hanging fruit to make incremental changes.
-Maybe that’s trying “Meatless Monday” or swapping your half and half to a plant-based creamer.
+Maybe that’s trying “Meatless Monday”, swapping your half and half to a plant-based creamer or pledging to try going vegan for a week with Plate Up for the Planet.
 Once you’re used to that, you could aim to make every third dinner “meatless”, or you could switch to a plant-based ice cream instead of regular dairy.
 We’re lucky to see more amazing options appearing every day in the grocery stores and restaurants to make those changes easier.

 There is growing consensus that intensive animal agriculture and conventional monocrop cultivation significantly contribute to many of the environmental issues we face today.
 The reality is we must begin to take a critical look at how our food choices are impacting the world around us.
 We cannot sit on our hands and wait for those industries to make large scale changes to ensure that our planet is habitable for our children and grandchildren.
 Every purchase we make is a vote with our dollar and withdrawing financial support from places that aren’t trying is a relatively easy step that can drive real, lasting change.